USGS-R/res-temperature-process-models/README.md

 conda activate jlab
 conda install -c r r-irkernel zeromq
 ```
-If you have already set up Jupyter Lab for the project (see below) and launched Jupyter Lab, you will have to re-launch Jupyter Lab (see above) to see the R kernel.

 A local Rlibs folder and an .Renviron file that points to it are included in the git repo for this project.
-If it's needed, installation of GitHub packages may go more smoothly if you run the installation from a login node (`ssh caldera-dtn.cr.usgs.gov`) rather than a Denali node.
+If it's needed, installation of GitHub packages may go more smoothly if you run the installation from a Caldera node (`ssh caldera-dtn.cr.usgs.gov`) rather than a Denali Slurm-allocated node.

 ### Using the GLM container locally (with Docker)

+Recall that the goal is to use Denali+Shifter rather than local+Docker, but if you must:

 1. Git clone https://github.com/wdwatkins/glm3r_docker